 Tayler

-As the social media co-ordinator for Animal Voices, Tayler posts content to all of our social media pages: Facebook, Twitter, and Tumblr.
-Presently, she is focused on archiving all of the shows onto Tumblr for easy streaming and distribution.
-Tayler is currently an undergraduate student at Brock University majoring in Sociology with a concentration in Social Justice and Equity.
-When she is not studying or reading up on social justice movements, Tayler enjoys teaching dance classes, watching bad movies, discovering new music, spending quality time with her non-human animal companions, and drooling over vegan treats.
+As the producer of Animal Voices, Tayler coordinates shows, produces shows both live and prerecorded, updates the social media pages, and handles show promotion.
+Tayler has an undergraduate degree in Sociology with a concentration in Social Justice and Equity.
+While she is not working on the show, Tayler enjoys teaching dance classes, watching drive-in movies, discovering new music, spending quality time with her non-human animal companions, and drooling over vegan treats.

 Kevin